How does the Viva Phonics program teach reading?

 What about comprehension?

 The best way to understand how comprehension works is by taking a look at The Simple View of Reading.
-First, one must be able to decode-that is to be able to read the words off the page.
-Second, one must be able to understand language.
+First, one must be able to decode-that is to be able to accurately read words.
+Second, one must be able to know what words mean.
 Check out this 2-minute video on The Simple View of Reading.